-- 1. A Head of Engagement, Behaviour and Experience - 2.
+- 1. Head of Engagement, Behaviour and Experience or the Student Safeguarding Manger - 2.
 They will assess the suitability of the referral for a panel meeting.
 If the case is not suitable, they will refer back to the curriculum department making recommendations of alternative process which can be used to deal with the matter more effectively. - 3.
 If a panel meeting is convened, the Panel members should include a minimum of 3 members of the following staff:

-Head of Engagement, Behaviour and Experience Head of Department Curriculum Manager Student Services Manager Designated Safeguarding Officer
+Student Safeguarding Manager Head of Engagement, Behaviour and Experience Head of Department Member of the Strategic Leadership Team Designated Safeguarding Officer